oceanbase/.github/CONTRIBUTING.md

 ##### Help Wanted / Good First Issues

 To identify issues that are specifically groomed for new contributors, we use the `help wanted` and `good first issue` labels.
-You can check that on the issues page.
+You can choose an issue with these tags and make your first contribution.

-#### Fork and Develop
+#### Fork

 Fork the project on GitHub and clone your fork locally, see [GitHub docs](https://docs.github.com/en/get-started/quickstart/fork-a-repo) for details.

+#### Develop

+For developers who want to contribute to OceanBase database kernel code, you can refer to the [development guide](https://github.com/oceanbase/oceanbase/blob/master/docs/README.md).

-Please reference the development guide in the project repository to set up your environment.
+Please others, you can follow the documentation in the repository you want to contribute.

 You can also refer to our [documentation website](https://en.oceanbase.com/docs) for more information.